Reviews You Can Rely On

 Adjustability

-We rated Osprey Exos Pro 55 well for adjustability.
-Two sizes are available, and a “women's body style” model, the Osprey Eja, is also available — one of the few ultralight packs to be available in different body styles.
-Torso length is highly adjustable on this pack and takes only a few minutes to dial in.
+The Osprey Exos Pro 55 is available in two sizes.
+A “women's body style” model, the Osprey Eja, is also available — one of the few ultralight packs available in different body styles.
+Torso length is highly adjustable on this pack and took me only a few minutes to dial in.
 The shoulder straps also feature load lifters.
-Unlike many of the packs in our roundup, the hip belt, harness system, and internal frame are not removable.
+Unlike many of the packs I tested, the hip belt, harness system, and internal frame are not removable.

 The single feature that is removable is the top lid.
-You'll save a few ounces and lose a few liters of volume when removed.
+The top lid is the first thing I strip off the Exos Pro for shorter trips.
+The organizational space is great, but it's usually not needed unless I'm going on a larger trip or guiding, and I need to keep things like a satellite phone or a large first aid kit at-hand.
 Given the many features that can't be removed from this pack, it makes it less attractive to use for lighter loads or as a day pack than many other packs in our lineup.
 You'd be better served with a smaller pack for such adventures.

-osprey exos pro 55 - you can fit a bear canister fairly securely between the top of the...
+osprey exos pro 55 - i could fit a bear canister fairly securely between the top of the...

-You can fit a bear canister fairly securely between the top of the pack and lid, but you may find it difficult to then use the pockets in the lid itself.
+I could fit a bear canister fairly securely between the top of the pack and the lid, but then it wasn't easy to use the pockets in the lid itself.

 Credit: Justin Simoni